-Unite! is a network of universities from currently seven countries in Europe.
+Unite! is a network of universities from currently nine countries in Europe.
 The network has been established to create a new model of a trans-European inter-university campus – for students, researchers and all staff.
-TU Graz recently joined this top-class alliance as a future new member, as did the Polish university Wroclaw Tech.
+TU Graz recently joined this top-class alliance, as did the Polish University of Wroclaw Tech.

 Combining aspects of science, innovation and technology, this alliance is working to address the major societal challenges that will arise in the future.
 And it will transform European higher education – by offering multidisciplinary, multicultural and multilingual education, research and innovation involving regions and businesses.